soberwp/models/README.md

 #### Taxonomy Tips:

 * `"active": false` stops the taxonomy from being created.
-Default is set to true.
+Default is set to `true`.
 * `"type": "taxonomy"` also accepts shorthands;
   * `"type": "tax"`
   * `"type": "category"` or `"type": "cat"` creates a category taxonomy.